Canceling a Diamond Resorts Timeshare

 - Policies about billing cycles and payment increases

 Customers will be given enough time to review their offer before signing.
 In addition, Diamond made a customer assistance channel to look into concerns “within 30 calendar days.”
 Timeshare owners can also use it to report resale scams (of which there are many).
+This hasn’t helped the avalanche of people searching for information about how to get out of a Diamond timeshare.

 A Great Start For Diamond Resorts But Not a Solution